When is Winter Love Island on ITV2? Cast, location and your questions answered

 Winter Love Island 2020 was initially going to be on for 4 weeks, however this has now been prolonged to 6 weeks.

-ITV confirmed the information simply days in to the winter sequence, that means there’s much more scorching drama to get pleasure from.
+ITV confirmed the information simply days in to the winter collection, that means there’s much more scorching drama to get pleasure from.

 Who’s the host of Love Island?